Considering a window replacement? Click here to learn about the benefits and drawbacks of vinyl replacement windows.

 Low Maintenance

 In terms of upkeep, vinyl windows are hard to top.
 While some windows need to be repainted or restained over time because their color fades or the paint chips off, vinyl windows have the color infused into them during production.
 This ensures that vinyl windows will retain their vibrant color for many years.
-And, while vinyl windows of yesteryear were often prone to chalking, technology has improved significantly and most vinyl replacement windows made nowadays are impervious to this kind of deterioration.
+And, while vinyl windows of yesteryear were often prone to chalking, technology has improved significantly, and most vinyl replacement windows made nowadays are impervious to this kind of deterioration.

 Energy Efficiency